-Do not share this medication with others.Keep all regular medical and laboratory appointments.
-You should have regular complete physical exams which include laboratory and medical tests (such as blood pressure, breast exam, pelvic exam, Pap smear) to monitor your progress and check for side effects.
+Regular complete physical exams which include lab and/or medical tests (such as blood pressure, breast exam, pelvic exam, Pap smear) should be done while you are taking this medication.
 Follow your doctor's instructions for examining your breasts, and report any lumps right away.
+Keep all medical and lab appointments.
 Consult your doctor for more details.

 Refer to the product package information for advice on missed doses.
 You may need to use back-up birth control (such as condoms, spermicide) to prevent pregnancy.
-Ask your doctor or pharmacist if you have any questions.If you often forget to take your pills as directed, contact your doctor to discuss switching to another form of birth control.
+Ask your doctor or pharmacist if you have any questions.

-Store at room temperature away from light and moisture.
-Do not store in the bathroom.
-Keep all medications away from children and pets.Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
+Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
 Consult your pharmacist or local waste disposal company.